May 13, 2018

 Dennis Lynch establishes this early on when explaining what's led to his enormous success in the investment field.

 It's an intriguing — not to mention modest — response to a question that should give him every reason to brag.
-It also sheds some crucial light on some core tenets of his overall philosophy, and how he runs his team as head of growth investing at Morgan Stanley Investment Management, where he's the lead manager of six funds and directly oversees $27 billion.
+It also sheds some crucial light on some core tenets of his overall philosophy, and how he runs his team as the Head of the Counterpoint Global team at Morgan Stanley Investment Management, where he's the lead manager of six funds and directly oversees $27 billion.

 What Lynch, 47, means is that there are multiple ways for a portfolio manager to arrive at a well-informed decision.
 Some people thrive on personal interaction and prefer to load their days with meetings.
 Others — Lynch included — are more introverted, and prefer to pore over reading materials.
 He hires people from both extremes, and everywhere in between.

 This line of thinking also informs another key element of Lynch's strategy, which also happens to be a word that pops up repeatedly in discussion: temperament.
 The way he sees it, there's no ideal personality for investing, so he wants to work with all types.

 To him, the true key is recognizing and removing a person's biases.
 If that can be done successfully, aspiring investors of all kinds can be molded into lean, mean stock picking machines.

 "We all have biases," Lynch told Business Insider by phone.
 "When you're under pressure, it's easy to default to your internal programming.
 But part of being a good decision-maker is being self-aware and understanding why you're making the decisions you are.